Universities and antisemitism: Hungary

-Moshe Y. Herczl has written that universities were part of a larger phenomenon of antisemitism that took place in Hungary after World War I. Christian university students, sometimes joined by their professors, took part in violent demonstrations against Jewish student enrollment during the autumn of 1919.
+Moshe Y. Herczl has written that universities were part of a larger phenomenon of antisemitism in Hungary after World War I. Christian university students, sometimes joined by their professors, took part in violent demonstrations against Jewish student enrollment during the autumn of 1919.
 The authorities were forced to temporarily close the universities as a result of the disruption.
 Shortly thereafter, the Hungarian government prepared a law limiting Jewish enrollment to about 6% of the total university population.

 Several departments at Peter Pazmany Catholic University in Budapest supported the proposed quota, as did the administration at the Technical University of Budapest.
 Some professors called for Jews to be banned from Hungarian universities entirely.
 After some debate, the Hungarian parliament passed the quota legislation by a vote of 57–7.
 It came into effect at the beginning of the 1920 academic year, coinciding with another round of antisemitic rioting on campuses.
 The number of Jews in Hungarian academic institutions fell dramatically in this period; at the University of Budapest, the numbers declined from 4,288 in 1917–18 to only 459 in 1920–21.
 Several European Jewish organizations opposed the Hungary quota law, arguing that it created a precedent that would be followed by other governments.

 Antisemitic rioting continued at Hungarian universities into the 1930s; Jewish students were ostracized and often physically attacked.
 Christian student associations introduced a petition in 1933 that called for a strict enforcement of government quotas, while other groups passed antisemitic manifestos.
 The disruption once again led to a temporary closing of the universities.

 Further antisemitic legislation was passed by the Hungarian parliament in 1939, on the eve of World War II.
 Among many other things, this legislation further restricted Jewish enrollment in universities.